0x326/miami-university-senior-capstone-project/packages/automount/README.md

 (Note: This currently only supports one USB device at a time).

 The mount directory (`/media/scale_interface_mountpoint`) will be removed on unmount.

-The locations of where these two files should be saved is documented as a comment at the top of each file.